Last Modified: 11/26/2018 Location: FL, PR, USVI Business: Part A, Part B

 • The Medicare B Connection (to the Medicare Part B provider community)

-Drafts for new LCDs are posted to the First Coast Medicare provider Website for your review and comments.
+Drafts for new LCDs are posted to the First Coast’s Medicare draft LCDs for your review and comments.
 The comment period of 45 days begins on the date indicated in the Start Date of Comment Period section of each draft policy.
 Written comments pertaining to these LCDs must be received no later than 45 days from this date.
 No changes will be instituted until comments received during this period have been considered and the LCD finalized.

 Please direct all written comments, with documentation to support your position to: